Case Study

 Methods

-Generative interviews, participant-guided inquiry, thematic synthesis, paper prototyping, high-fidelity prototyping, usability walkthroughs, ethical AI constraints
+Generative interviews, contextual inquiry, thematic synthesis, paper prototyping, high-fidelity prototyping, usability testing, ethical AI constraints

 Focus

-Executive function, cognitive accessibility, neurodivergent UX, AI-supported workflows, consent-based interaction
+Executive function, neurodivergent accessibility, AI-supported workflows, reduced cognitive load, consent-based interaction

 Independent UX research and systems-design project developed over 4 months.